 4) The rape and murder of Cathy Vespers.
 This is probably the most shocking scene in the picture, because it shows a rather sweet girl getting murdered in a rather brutal fashion.
 It's definitely hard to watch.
 Cathy is picking flowers in the woods, when two mischievous boys approach and ask her to play with them.
 They then tie a rope around her, in a seeming playful manner, and lead her to the middle of the woods where the rest of the coven is waiting.
 Angel emerges into the frame and starts to recite incantations, while Satan looks on in the background.
 Then the coven descends upon Cathy and tears off her clothes.
 One of the male members then step forward, slowly pulls down his pants, and rapes Cathy.
 After the rape is finished, Angel stabs Cathy in the back with a pair of sheers.
 Again, this is an extremely hard and painful scene to watch, but's effective in conveying the sheer terror of the moment.
 Our sympathies lie completely with Cathy and we are sickened by the abuse she is forced to endure.
 And, we can sympathizes with Ralph's pain when he finds the mangled body of his beloved lying in the woods.
 It's quite possibly one of the darkest scenes in cinema history.
 The rape itself is not graphic and rather short lived, but the build up to the moment makes it even more horrific.
 It's a rather long scene and disorienting one at that, the film cuts between shots of the coven, including a perverted old couple, and close ups of the frightened Cathy.
 Like her, we have no idea what is going to happen, so when the male starts to undress, our stomachs start to turn.

 The 17th century witch movie ( or "folk horror" as Mark Gatiss termed it) was almost a subgenre in itself in the late 60s/early 70s with the release of films like The Witchfinder General, Cry of the Banshee, and Blood On Satan's Claw.
 In these films, violence is an epidemic that sweeps through the country side, only to come to abrupt end, but at an exceedingly high price.
 The Witchfinder General is the only one that doesn't have a supernatural element to the story line, but rather it's about a corrupt individual, Matthew Hopkins(Vincent Price), who sweeps through the countryside ridding the world of suspected witches, and people who are antagonistic towards him.
-It's a film that showcases humanity at it's worst and even the ending is a downer, despite the slewing of Hopkins, because it's implied that the protagonist of the piece, Richard Marshall (Ian Ogilvy) has been drive mad in his quest for revenge.
-Cry of the Banshee shares the same flaws as Blood On Satan's Claw, but in this case the coven is the wronged party, while their persecutors are part of the decadent upper class.
+It's a film that showcases humanity at it's worst and even the ending is a downer, despite the slewing of Hopkins, because it's implied that the protagonist of the piece, Richard Marshall (Ian Ogilvy) has been driven mad in his quest for revenge.
+Cry of the Banshee shades the same flaws as Blood On Satan's Claw, but in this case the coven is the wronged party, while their persecutors are part of the decadent upper class.

 Another interesting aspect of Blood On Satan's Claw is that it features not one, but two Doctor Who regulars, Wendy Padbury (Cathy Vespers) and Anthony Ainley.
 Padbury was just coming off her stint as Zoe Heriot, companion to the Second Doctor portrayed by Patrick Troughton, when she made this movie.
 Ainley would go onto play the recurring role of The Master throughout the 80s.
 They share a few scenes together as Cathy is a member of Reverend Fallowfield's parish.
 Hell, even Barry Andrews would later go on to do a guest starring role in one of Tom Baker's later serials, Nightmare of Eden.